 Bali isn’t that large.
 From east to west, it’s approximately 153 kilometers wide and only approximately 112 kilometers from north to south.
 Consequently, you can visit all landmarks on day tours, no matter where you are based.

 One of the few exceptions, however, would be the snorkeling trip to Menjangan island.
 Since it’s on the westernmost tip, the tour starts in Lovina between 7 and 8 a. m.
 There were fellow day-trippers who were based in Kuta.
 Consequently, they had to get up around 4 or 5 in the morning.
-With all the crazy driving, the rocking of the boat, the snorkeling – it was a very long and exhausting day for them.
+With all the crazy driving, the rocking of the boat, and the snorkeling – it was a very long and exhausting day for them.
 Hence, at the end of the day, they even got a bit nauseated.